-Carol Fulp is the CEO of Fulp Diversity, where she collaborates with CEOs to advance diversity in their organizations.
-She is co-founder of The Race & Gender Project, where she further evolves inclusion and belonging in organizations.
+Carol Fulp is the founder of Fulp Diversity LLC, where she collaborates with CEOs to advance diversity within their organizations.
 She is the author of Success Through Diversity: Why The Most Inclusive Companies Will Win, praised by Publishers Weekly, The World Economic Forum, and the Freedom Institute Forum.

-Given her leadership in business and public service, President Barack Obama appointed her as a Representative of the United States of America to the Sixty-fifth Session of the United Nations General Assembly.
+Given her leadership in business and public service, President Barack Obama appointed Fulp as a Representative of the United States of America to the Sixty-fifth Session of the United Nations General Assembly.

-She is a graduate of the University of the State of New York.
-She is a recipient of an honorary doctorate of law from New England Law Boston, Salem State University, and an honorary doctorate degree from Suffolk University Sawyer School of Management, where she served as commencement speaker.
+Fulp is a graduate of the University of the State of New York.
+She is a recipient of an honorary doctorate of law from New England Law Boston, an honorary doctorate from Salem State University, and an honorary doctorate degree from Suffolk University Sawyer School of Management, where she served as commencement speaker.
 She and her husband C. Bernard Fulp, reside in Boston.

 To help CEOs and organizational leaders understand that diversity is a business imperative and a make-or-break requirement.
 Those who see exponential business success embrace diversity and inclusion while attracting and retaining more diverse professionals and creating workspaces where diverse professionals can thrive.